coderefinery/TTT4HPC_resource_management/content/io-best-practices.rst

 A profiler can detect I/O patterns and this can be useful for identifying bottlenecks.
 However, this is mostly a problem of workflows.

- - shared file system
+How would you set up a file system that can be accessed from a large number of nodes?

-How does a shared file system actually work.
-Set up a mental model.
+ - How does a network file system work?
+What is Lustre?

- - A large number of small files is a problem
+ - How do I study or profile I/O patterns?

- - But so is random access inside a large file
+ - What can I do to optimize it?

 Local Disks and RAM Disks